mikrono/tModLoaderWiki_kr_ko/Basic-tModLoader-Usage-FAQ.md

 ### Enabling mods freezes the game/Setting controls doesn't work properly.
 This is most likely related to your antivirus blocking access to the `ModLoader` folder.
 See the [below issue](https://github.com/tModLoader/tModLoader/wiki/Basic-tModLoader-Usage-FAQ#systemunauthorizedaccessexception-access-to-the-path-is-denied) for the process (but do this with the folder instead of the exe)

+### Disk Write Error
+If you try to install tModLoader through Steam and it gives you a message with "Disk Write Error" in it, it is usually caused by Avast.
+Disable it temporarily and install tModLoader.

 ### System.UnauthorizedAccessException: Access to the path is denied.
 ![](https://i.imgur.com/ZjhIvNo.png)